semanticart/hoboken/README.markdown

 then visit:  http://0.0.0.0:4567/ or visit http://0.0.0.0:4567/Whatever to start creating a page named "Whatever"

 Standard WikiText applies per the wikitext gem.
+Versioning is active, you just can't view the old versions or restore them yet.

 ## TODO:
 * default css template